muppet9010/factorio-muppet-gui/README.md

 An auto closing GUI for all connected players, shown at the top of the screen:

-`/muppet_gui_show_message {"audience": {"players":null, "logic":"all"}, "message":{"simpleText":"a test message to show to all players", "position":"top", "fontSize":"large", "fontStyle":"regular", "fontColor":"lightRed"}, "close":{"timeout":5}}`
+`/muppet_gui_show_message {"audience": {"logic":"all"}, "message":{"simpleText":"a test message to show to all players", "position":"top", "fontSize":"large", "fontStyle":"regular", "fontColor":"lightRed"}, "close":{"timeout":5}}`

 A GUi with a close X button for all connected players not specifically excluded, shown in the center of the screen:

-`/muppet_gui_show_message {"audience": {"players":["player1", "player7"], "logic":"not"}, "message":{"simpleText":"a test message to show to all but a few players", "position":"center", "fontSize":"small", "fontStyle":"bold", "fontColor":"white"}, "close":{"xbutton":true}}`
+`/muppet_gui_show_message {"audience": {"players":["player1", "player7"], "logic":"not"}, "message":{"simpleText":"a test message to show to all but a few players", "position":"center", "fontSize":"small", "fontStyle":"bold"}, "close":{"xbutton":true}}`

+Black text and close button on a transparent background:

+`/muppet_gui_show_message {"audience": {"logic":"all"}, "message":{"simpleText":"some black text", "position":"center", "fontSize":"large", "fontStyle":"bold", "fontColor":"black", "background":"transparent"}, "close":{"xbutton":true, "xbuttonColor":"black"}}`